CMCD1996/Portfolio/resume.md

 ### **University of Auckland Blues Award for Innovation (2020)**

-* Outstanding achievement in innovation that has created or enhanced a product, process or system which provides an effective solution to a challenging issue.
-I received this award by developing business strategies to support Line Mobile's growth and Sea Limited's brand as a member of the University of Auckland's Case Programme team.
-We placed 3rd at the 2019 Chulalongkorn International Business Case Competition held in Koh Samui, Thailand.
+* Recognised for an outstanding achievement in innovation that created or enhanced a product, process or system which provides an effective solution to a challenging issue.
+I received this award for placing 3rd against 20 teams world-wide at the 2019 Chulalongkorn International Business Case Competition in Koh Samui, Thailand.
+I developed growth and branding strategies for Line Mobile and Sea Thailand respectively as a member of the University of Auckland’s Case Programme team

 ### **University of Auckland EY Business Student of the Year – Finalist (2020)**